springml/spark-salesforce/README.md

 * `resultVariable`: (Optional) result variable used in SAQL query.
 To paginate SAQL queries this package will add the required offset and limit.
 For example, in this SAQL query `q = load \"<dataset_id>/<dataset_version_id>\"; q = foreach q generate  'Name' as 'Name',  'Email' as 'Email';` **q** is the result variable
 * `pageSize`: (Optional) Page size for each query to be executed against Salesforce Wave.
 Default value is 2000.
 This option can only be used if `resultVariable` is set

+### Options only supported for fetching Salesforce Objects.
+* `bulk`: (Optional) Flag to enable bulk query.
+This is the preferred method when loading large sets of data.
+Salesforce will process batches in the background.
+Default value is `false`.
+* `contentType`: (Optional) Indicates the media type of the resource.
+Default CSV.
+This option is currently can only be used if `bulk` is `true`.
+* `pkChunking`: (Optional) Flag to enable automatic primary key chunking for bulk query job.
+This splits bulk queries into separate batches that of the size defined by `chunkSize` option.
+By default `false` and the default chunk size is 100,000.
+* `chunkSize`: (Optional) The size of the number of records to include in each batch.
+Default value is 100,000.
+This option can only be used when `pkChunking` is `true`.
+Maximum size is 250,000.

 ### Scala API
 ```scala